 Corona Virus refers to a family of viruses.
 Novel coronavirus is a specific coronavirus that is responsible for the COVID -19 pandemic.
 It is scientifically and officially called SARS-COV-2.
 The name for the cluster of diseases that SARS-COV-2 causes is called COVID – 19.
 For more information on COVID-19, please visit the WHO website.

-Training of ASHA and Anganwadi workers
+COVID symptoms - training for ASHA and Anganwadi workers

 Requests from ASHA and Anganwadi Workers who are in the frontline of combating the COVID - 19 pandemic in Andhra Pradesh have been pouring in.
 They would like to have some basic awareness training on how to support pregnant women in their communities in relation to COVID - 19 and the coronavirus.
 In response we have produced a training deck, which has been adapted for the local context and translated in Telugu.